datarobot-oss/terraform-aws-dr-infra/README.md

 By default this NLB will terminate TLS using either the certificate specified with the `existing_acm_certificate_arn` variable or the certificate created in the ACM module if `create_acm_certificate` is `true`.
 It is possible not to use ACM at all by setting `create_acm_certificate` to `false` and overriding the `controller.service.targetPorts.https` setting as demonstrated in the [complete example](examples/complete).

+Optionally expose the `internal` NLB as a VPCE endpoint service using the `create_ingress_vpce_service` flag.
+A list of AWS principals may be allowed to discover the endpoint service using the `ingress_vpce_service_allowed_principals` variable.

 #### IAM Policy
 Not required